-- All medications, including over the counter ones, are to be sent to school in their original container and given to the office with your child's name, time, directions and dosage indicated clearly. - Parents must give written permission for their child to receive any medication. - General permission to take Tylenol or Ibuprofen can be given on the Emergency Form submitted at the beginning of the school year. - In cases where children need daily medication, parents should arrange to administer it either before or after school hours, when possible.
+- All medications, including over the counter ones, are to be sent to school in their original container and given to the office with your child's name, time, directions and dosage indicated clearly. - Parents must have submitted the Medication Authorization form, signed by both physician and parent, in order for the school nurse to administer medications in school.
+General permission to take Tylenol or Ibuprofen can be given on the Emergency Form submitted at the beginning of the school year. - In cases where children need daily medication, parents should arrange to administer it either before or after school hours, when possible. - The school incurs no liability for injuries occurring when administering asthma medication or an epinephrine auto-injector.